EffectiveProgramming-Websites/com.effectiveprogramming.blog/agility/_posts/2020-04-26-team-vs-individual.md

 > No individual can produce the quality of a good team that collaborates well.

 Seems like a safe statement - I don't think anyone can argue with it directly.
 It seems truthy.
 In fact, for the sake of argument, let's assume that this statement is irrefutably true.
 Then where is my concern?
-My concern in the reality for me that _this_ is never the question.
+My concern in the reality for me that this is never the question.
 Not quite the same but for dramatic effect, I might also posit:

-> $100 is always less then $500
+> $100 buys less then $500

-The tradeoff that Allen identifies has never been the tradeoff I've seen made.
-The tradeoff that I am used to reads more like
+Furthermore, I've never seen anyone intentionally set out to hire a "brilliant sociopath."
+Now, just because I've not seen it doesn't mean it doesn't exist so it is quite possible this tweet hits a home run with those folks.
+But for what it is worth, the (related?) day-to-day concern I am a bit more familiar with might be:

-> Given I can pay 5 people, what is the team arrangement to minimizes opportunity costs and maximizes revenue?
+> Given I can pay 5 people, what is the ideal staffing arrangement that minimizes opportunity costs and maximizes revenue?

 Or possibly:

 > What can we achieve with 1 person?
 2 people?
 3 people? and what opportunity costs and revenue can I realize with said person/people?

 Yes, no individual can produce the quality of a good team but what is the financial sweet spot around number of people, number of teams, number of projects and distribution of work?
-And mind you, I don't have an answer to this question - I just feel bad that truthy, distantly related statements thrown about casually for effect often confuse more then the clarify.
+And mind you, I don't have an answer to this question - I just thought it worth clarifying the general case the original tweet likely doesn't apply to.